 The Perils of Asbestos in the Navy

-For much of the modern Navy’s history, asbestos was closely linked to the safety of almost every ship in the fleet.
-From the early ironclads and steam frigates of the Civil War to the aircraft carriers built during World War II and most of the Cold War, most ships bearing the USS prefix before their names contained tons of asbestos-containing materials (ACMs) to protect them and their crews from the fatal effects of shipboard fires or explosions.
+For much of the Navy’s history, asbestos was linked to the safety of almost every ship in the fleet.
+From the early ironclads and steam frigates of the Civil War to the aircraft carriers built during World War II and most of the Cold War, most ships bearing the USS prefix before their names contained tons of asbestos-containing materials (ACMs), which was supposed to protect ships and crews from shipboard fires or explosions.

 This desire to make Navy ships safe from fire and high temperatures was laudable.
 Unfortunately, not many people at the time were aware that asbestos was a deadly carcinogen.
 Either through ignorance or as a result of deliberate deception by the asbestos industry, the Navy’s ship construction division ordered the use of ACMs in most naval construction.